Trump’s bid to reshape GOP faces biggest hurdles in Georgia

 “Elections are about the future,” he told the crowd, adding that “when you vote for Brian Kemp tomorrow, you will say yes to a future of freedom here in Georgia.
 You will say yes to our most cherished values at the heart of everything we hold dear.”

-But in an interview Monday with conservative radio host John Fredericks and former Trump adviser Peter Navarro, Perdue went further.
-He likened the comment to remarks Abrams made in 2018 arguing “people shouldn’t have to go into agriculture or hospitality to make a living in Georgia.”
-He asserted that she was referring to Black farmers.
+But Nathan Johnston, a 42-year-old land surveyor, said he was voting for Gov. Kemp because of his leadership during “a tough four years.”

-“When she told Black farmers, you don’t need to be on the farm, and when she told Black workers in hospitality and all this … she is demeaning her own race when it comes to that,” Perdue said.
+“Our economy has been doing good in Georgia,” he said.
+“We didn’t stay shut down any longer than we had to and worked our way through the pandemic, and the economy is doing pretty good, so I think that reflects well on him.”

-Meanwhile, Republicans and Democrats elsewhere are grappling with ideological and strategic divisions that will determine what kind of candidates to nominate and which issues to prioritize for the November general election.
+Meanwhile, Republicans and Democrats elsewhere were grappling with ideological and strategic divisions that will determine what kind of candidates to nominate and which issues to prioritize for the November general election.

-Democrats were especially focused on a runoff election in south Texas, where longtime incumbent Rep. Henry Cuellar is facing a fierce challenge from progressive Jessica Cisneros in a race where abortion is a prominent issue.
-Cuellar is last anti-abortion Democrat serving in the House.
+Democrats were especially focused on a runoff election in south Texas, where longtime incumbent Rep. Henry Cuellar was facing a fierce challenge from progressive Jessica Cisneros in a race where abortion was a prominent issue.
+Cuellar is the last anti-abortion Democrat serving in the House.

-No state has more consequential elections this week than Georgia, a longtime Republican stronghold that has shifted Democratic in recent elections.
-Biden defeated Trump in Georgia by less than 12,000 votes total in 2020, and Democrats narrowly won both Senate seats two months later.
+No state had more consequential elections this week than Georgia, a longtime Republican stronghold that has shifted Democratic in recent elections.
+Biden defeated Trump in Georgia by less than 12,000 votes in 2020, and Democrats narrowly won both Senate seats two months later.

-This year, Trump’s obsession with his 2020 loss have loomed over Republican primary elections for governor, Senate and secretary of state.
+This year, Trump’s obsession with his 2020 loss has loomed over Republican primary elections for governor, Senate and secretary of state.

-Trump-backed former NFL star Herschel Walker is poised to win Georgia’s GOP Senate nomination after fending off conservative opponents who raised questions about his history of domestic violence.
-Walker would face Democratic incumbent, Sen. Raphael Warnock, this fall.
+Trump-backed former NFL star Herschel Walker was poised to win Georgia’s GOP Senate nomination after fending off conservative opponents who raised questions about his history of domestic violence.
+Walker would face the Democratic incumbent, Sen. Raphael Warnock, this fall.

-Leading Trump ally Rep. Marjorie Taylor Greene is also expected to win her primary election in the state’s 14th congressional district, despite a first term marred by conspiracy theories and controversy.
+Leading Trump ally Rep. Marjorie Taylor Greene was also expected to win her primary election in the state’s 14th congressional district, despite a first term notable for her conspiracy theories and controversy.

 On the Democratic side in Georgia, two congressional incumbents, Reps.
 Lucy McBath and Carolyn Bourdeaux, were running against each other in suburban Atlanta, forced into a rare incumbent-on-incumbent primary after Republicans re-drew the congressional map.